samdoran/cookiecutter-ansible-role/README.md

 The default scenario runs `molecule/default/converge.yml`.
 You can customize this playbook to suit your needs.

 In Molecule 3, [linting behavior changed].
-I have configured this template to lint using the same behavior as Molecule 2.
+I have configured this template to lint using the same behavior as Molecule 2 using the new syntax.
 It's possible to change this behavior by modifying the commands in `lint:` in the `molecule.yml` file.
 Linting can be disabled completely by deleting the `lint:`.

 The `molecule.yml` file is setup to accept three environment variables: